stronnag/fl2xui/docs/docs/index.md

 * It is recommended that `blackbox_decode` and `flightlog2kml` are in the `fl2xui\bin` directory.
 * There may be a Windows installer in the [fl2xui release area](https://github.com/stronnag/fl2xui/releases).
+* If run in a VM, it may be necessary to set the environment variable `GSK_RENDERER` to the value `CAIRO`.

 #### Look and Feel